 Of course, this isn’t standard dentist training at dental school, so the dentist must undertake comprehensive further study in order to be able to offer these treatments to their patients.

 Why consider Dr Jamie for your treatments?

-Dr Jamie is a trainer with AADFA- The Australasian Academy of dento-facial aesthetics… Australia’s most recognized and highly regarded dentist- training program in the field of cosmetic injectibles and facial rejuvenation.
+Dr Jamie is a former trainer of AADFA – The Australasian Academy of dento-facial aesthetics from year 2017 to 2019… Australia’s most recognized and highly regarded dentist- training program in the field of cosmetic injectibles and facial rejuvenation.

 What does a trainer mean?

-Well basically, Dr Jamie travels around Australia and New Zealand helping the Academy to train dentists who are interested developing their interests and expertise in this field.
+Well basically, Dr Jamie used to travel around Australia and New Zealand helping the Academy to train dentists who were interested in developing their interests and expertise in this field.

 As we all know, perfection is an illusive dream, but… that perfectionist streak runs deeply in his veins, and when combined with his care, integrity and genuine passion, you’re in safe hands.

 Why have great skin?